scooter99boston/bbu-gf/docs/gf_controlled/governing_body_policies.md

 	1. Version History.

 4. The version history MUST include the version numbers, dates, and links to all previous versions of the charter.
-5. After the required public review period (see Bedrock Consortium Governance Framework V2 Master Document section 4.3), a new or revised charter MUST be approved by the Bedrock Consortium BoD before it becomes active.
+5. After the required public review period (see Bedrock Consortium Governance Framework V2 Master Document section 4.3), a new or revised charter MUST be approved by the Bedrock Consortium Governing Board before it becomes active.
 6. Once approved, information about the new or revised Bedrock Consortium Governing Body MUST be added to:

     a.
 The Bedrock Consortium Governing Bodies Controlled Document, including all the information required therein.